TarmoJussila/Avaruus-CB/README.md

 PERFORMANCE
 ----------------------------------------------------------------

-The game folder contains DDraw.dll for DirectX 7.0 (DirectDraw) support.
-This file is needed in order to enhance the game performance on operating systems released after Windows XP.
+The game was originally created for DirectX 7.0 (DirectDraw).
+Consider running the game in compatibility mode or using a third-party wrapper to enhance the game performance if needed.

 - Recommended OS: Windows XP (or newer)
 - Minimum OS: Windows 98